 High LTV lending requires more investment from the lender and therefore poses a higher risk of losing their investment if the borrower doesn’t pay their mortgage (defaults).
-This risk means that in times of economic uncertainty, such as a pandemic, lenders are less willing to provide high LTV mortgages.
+This risk means that in times of economic uncertainty, lenders are less willing to provide high LTV mortgages.

 The purpose of the Mortgage Guarantee Scheme is to remove some of the risk to the lender, therefore increasing the availability of high LTV mortgages and encouraging people into the housing market.

 For you, the consumer, the Mortgage Guarantee Scheme simply means that there will be more 95% LTV mortgages to choose from.